 Because health insurance no longer covers large portions of people’s health care costs, millions of people with insurance are struggling to pay their premiums, deductibles, copays and costs for out-of-network care.
 Did you know that even if you have insurance, you may be able to save money on your care by using a free local clinic?
-According to a recent Kaiser Health News article, many people rely on free health clinics and these clinics are growing to meet their needs.
+According to Kaiser Health News, many people rely on free health clinics and these clinics are growing to meet their needs.

 There are 1200 free and charitable health clinics across the United States.
 Using a free clinic for your care could save you hundreds of dollars a year.
 If you qualify for care, you could get lower-cost prescriptions through these clinics as well as lower-cost primary medical care.
 Some clinics also offer mental health care and dental care.